usnistgov/ARIAC/wiki/tutorials/automated_evaluation.md

 build_team_system.bash  run_team_system.bash    team_config.yaml
 ```

-Together these files constitute a submission.
+* Together these files constitute a submission.
-The files are explained at https://bitbucket.org/osrf/ariac/wiki/2019/automated_evaluation
+* The files are explained here [Wiki|Documentation|Automated Evaluation](../automated_evaluation.md)
-We will work with the files of the `example_team` submission for this tutorial; you can use them as a template for your own team's submission.
+* We will work with the files of the `example_team` submission for this tutorial; you can use them as a template for your own team's submission.

 ## Preparing a team's system